Why Ticket Deflection is a Bad Metric for Chatbots

 Plus, rather than just directing customers to a relevant FAQ page, modern chatbots can use generative AI to find and summarise the relevant information for customers there and then.

-All of this is not to suggest that you should not disable all ticket deflection tactics and bin any chance at self-service.
-But you should be able to trust your customers to know which questions are easier for them to find themselves vs. asking a human.
+All of this is not to suggest that you should disable all ticket deflection tactics and bin any chance at self-service.
+But you should be able to trust your customers to know which questions are easier for them to find themselves vs. asking a human live agent.

 Many people will check your FAQs before trying to contact you because it’s likely to be quicker.
 You can monitor which FAQ pages are most commonly used and make them as easily accessible as possible.

+Effective self service resources can help customers resolve issues independently, reducing the need for live agent intervention.
 You can even put some of these FAQ options as button options in a chatbot, but you should never force people down one of these routes.
-You will catch a few people who went to your chat button first, but there should always be an option to talk to a human readily available.
+You will catch a few people who went to your chat button first, but there should always be an option to talk to a human live agent readily available.

 The same goes for return label generating.
 If it’s possible for your customers to easily do it in a portal, then you should pursue that.